testflows/TestFlows-WebSite/source/handbook/index.md

 ## Manual With Automated Steps

-A test that has [MANUAL] flag could also include some automated steps which can be marked as automated using [AUTO] flag.
+A test that has [MANUAL] flag could also include some automated steps, which can be marked as automated using [AUTO] flag.

 For example,